 We’re working together towards achieving this zen without major sacrifice and suffering.

-The occasional awkwardness where I raise topics that make you downright uncomfortable and want to turn away.
+But this isn’t going to be without the occasional difficult conversation, or the occasional awkwardness where I raise topics that make you downright uncomfortable and want to turn away.

 Depending on your circumstances and the choices you’ve made so far to manage your money, today could be one of those times.